We Live Because Everything Else Does

 Our use of pesticides is killing the bee population upon which farming depends.
 With no bees, there are no crops, and hence no food.
 Glyphosate is now being found in alarming levels not only in regular food, but even food that is labeled organic or non-gmo.
 This pesticide issue is also raising the rates of neurological diseases and cancers.

 The complete interdependence of all life, is becoming clearer.
-So is the need for mending the places where that interdependence is broken or disconnected, what I call “mending our webs.”
+So is the need for mending or reweaving the places where that interdependence is broken or disconnected, what I call “mending our webs.”
 Our planet itself is in peril from the way we humans live our lives in relationship to the earth.

 “Have dominion over” is not what the Hebrew says